 Hands-on Science Center

 Located on the first floor of SC4’s Clara E. Mackenzie Building, the science center houses the largest collection of fossil artifacts in the Michigan Thumb region.
-Take in larger-than-life exhibits and study mammoth bones unearthed in Huron County in the Nasr Gallery.
+Take in larger-than-life exhibits and study mammoth bones unearthed in Huron County in the Nasr Natural Science Museum.

 Enjoy various permanent and rotating exhibits during your visit, including a towering display of mammoth bones discovered in Ubly, Michigan, a woolly rhinoceros skeleton replica, T-Rex and Mastodon skull replicas, petrified objects, and a bird gallery for identifying your favorite flying friends.